 Vespaio -- wasps’ nest

 Un pidocchio rifatto -- parvenu, someone newly rich who shows off his wealth without any elegance.

 Una mosca bianca -- a white fly (something truly unusual)

-Dianne Hales is author of MONA LISA: A Life Discovered and LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.
+Dianne Hales is author of MONA LISA: A Life Discovered and the New York Times best-selling LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.